JohnMartin-19/Ng-Dj/frontend/Management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## BACKEND

+This project side was generated and powered by Python(Django) To start backend you need install python, pip and Django: bash sh runserver.sh

+## YET TO ADD DOCKER
+In this project I used Docker for running backend service.
+To use docker you can follow these steps:
+1. Install Docker from official site https://www.docker.com/.
+2. Open terminal or cmd.
+3. Go to folder where your project is located (for example C:\Users\Username\Documents\GitHub\project_name\).
+4. Run command:
+   bash
+   sh run_django_in_docker.sh
+5. After successfull work of script you should see message "Starting django..." and IP address of container.
+Copy it.
+Now you should see message "Starting django..."
+If everything went right you can open http://localhost:8000 in browser - it After that you should see message "Starting django..."
+If everything went right you can open http://localhost:8000 in browser -
+After that you should see message "Starting django..."
+If everything went right you can open http://localhost:8000 in browser -
+After that you should see message "Starting django..."
+If everything went right you can open browser and go to http://localhost:800